Government of the United Kingdom: Terminology

+Symbols

+The UK Government uses a simplified form of the Royal Arms as a logo called the lesser arms.
+It typically omits the helm and mantling, reduces the crest to the crown alone, and has no compartment.
+Although the blazon of the arms has not changed since 1837, a new depiction of the Royal Arms is created for each new reign.

+Use of the Royal Arms by government departments and agencies is governed by the Cabinet Office.
+The Royal Arms feature on all Acts of Parliament, in the logos of government departments, on the cover of all UK passports (and passports issued in other British territories and dependencies), as an inescutcheon on the diplomatic flags of British Ambassadors, and on The London Gazette.
+It is also used in the British Overseas Territories, namely on all acts of the Anguilla House of Assembly and by the administrations of Akrotiri and Dhekelia, the Pitcairn Islands, and South Georgia and the South Sandwich Islands.

+Some departments use a different symbol as their logo for historic reasons, including the Scotland Office, Home Office, Ministry of Defence and Department for Business and Trade.

 Devolved governments

 Since 1999, certain areas of central government have been devolved to accountable governments in Scotland, Wales and Northern Ireland.
-These are not part of His Majesty's Government, and are directly accountable to their own institutions, with their own authority under the Crown; in contrast, there is no devolved government in England.
+These are not part of His Majesty's Government, and are directly accountable to their institutions, with their authority under the Crown; in contrast, there is no devolved national government for England, although certain powers of central government are devolved to the Greater London Authority and combined authorities.

 Local government

 Up to three layers of elected local authorities (such as county, district and parish Councils) exist throughout all parts of the United Kingdom, in some places merged into unitary authorities.
 They have limited local tax-raising powers.
 Many other authorities and agencies also have statutory powers, generally subject to some central government supervision.